mattpiccolella/jQueryTalk/README.md

 var newLink = $("<a href='http://www.adicu.com'>ADICU</a>");
 ```

-Then, by selecting the `div` using our previous selectors, we can add it:
+Then, by selecting the `div` using our previous selectors, we can add it using the `append` function:

 ```javascript
 $("#links").append(newLink);